 Appendix II has instructions for any required written impact analyses and hardship policies.
-Impact analyses are required for certain activities, such as Work Requirements, TermLimited Assistance, Stepped Rent (effectively time limits), and rent increase policies.
+Impact analyses are required for certain activities, such as Work Requirements, Term-Limited Assistance, Stepped Rent (effectively time limits), and rent increase policies.
 Written financial and other hardship policies must be developed for most MTW activities.

-Appendix III explains the method for calculating the requirement that MTW agencies house substantially the same number of families as they would have without MTW.
+Appendix III explains the method for calculating the requirement that Expansion MTW PHAs house substantially the same number of families as they would have without MTW.

-An MTW PHA must implement at least one "reasonable rent policy" listed in Appendix I during the term of its MTW designation.
-Several of these polices can harm residents.
+An Expansion MTW PHA must implement at least one "reasonable rent policy" listed in Appendix I during the term of its MTW designation.
+Several of the so-called rent polices can harm residents.
 For example:

-- Stepped rent is a form of time limit, and a household's rent payment can start at 32% of gross income or 35% of adjusted income, growing each year (note that this differs from the Cohort #2 initial rent of 30% of gross income).

-- A minimum rent of \$130 per month can place a significant rent burden on households.

-- Tenant rent as a modified percentage of income causing households pay 35% of income imposes a cost burden.
+- Stepped rent is a form of time limit, and a household's rent payment can start at 32% of gross income or 35% of adjusted income, growing each year (note that this differs from the Cohort #2 initial rent of 30% of gross income). - A minimum rent of \$130 per month can place a significant rent burden on households. - Tenant rent as a modified percentage of income causing households pay 35% of income imposes a cost burden.
 It shifts limited resources away from food, medicine, transportation to jobs, childcare, and other basics.
-Imposing cost burden does not address the statutory goals of the MTW demonstration (providing incentives for resident self-sufficiency and increasing housing choices) and fails the statutory requirement of having a "reasonable" rent policy.

-- Allowing a PHA to make households

-(including elderly and disabled households)

-who are initially renting a home with a

-voucher to pay more than 60% of their

-income for rent causes households to be

-severely cost burdened, and shifts limited

-household resources away from food,

-medicine, transportation to jobs, childcare,

-and other basics.
-Imposing cost burden

-does not address the statutory goals of the

-MTW demonstration and fails the statutory

-requirement of having a "reasonable" rent
+Imposing a cost burden does not address the statutory goals of the MTW demonstration (providing incentives for resident self-sufficiency and increasing housing choices) and fails the statutory requirement of having a "reasonable" rent policy. - Allowing an Expansion MTW PHA to make households (including elderly and disabled households) who are initially renting a home with a voucher to pay more than 60% of their income for rent causes households to be severely cost burdened, and shifts limited household resources away from food, medicine, transportation to jobs, childcare, and other basics.
+Imposing a cost burden does not address the statutory goals of the Expansion MTW demonstration and fails the statutory requirement of having a "reasonable" rent policy.

-policy.